 - Individuals with CFS usually report sleep problems, medical problems (mainly digestive problems) and mental health issues.
-Actually, CFS symptoms appear to mimic other disorders.
+In actual, CFS symptoms appear to mimic other disorders.
 Therefore, closer observation of the symptoms can help in identifying CSF.

 CFS does share symptoms with other autoimmune diseases.
 Both autoimmune diseases and CSF are common in women and is characterised by inflammation (redness or swelling).

 Yes, certain diets like Mediterranean diet can help in CSF treatment.
 Eating several smaller meals throughout the day has proven to be effective.

 CSF is not directly inherited and its occurrence in family is not predictable.
 However, some people are at a high risk of developing this disease with family history for the condition which can be triggered by a combination of factors.